 There are plenty of options in Amsterdam throughout December.
-The hands-down favourite with the mamas is the ever-popular Westergasfabriek Funky Xmas Market (doesn't the name say it all?), this year on 15 December, showcasing lots of local foodies and homemade crafts in full Amsterdam-style.
+The hands-down favourite with the mamas is the ever-popular Westergasfabriek Funky Xmas Market (doesn’t the name say it all?) showcasing lots of local foodies and homemade crafts in full Amsterdam-style.

 For additional information on holiday offerings in the city, check this full list of Amsterdam’s Christmas markets and festivals.